 - WebPageTest and Pingdom—Real-time analysis of your site pages load time with different origin locations.
 Pingdom may require a fee.
 WebPageTest is a free tool.

-You can use the Magento Functional Testing Framework (MFTF) to complete functional testing for Magento Commerce from the Cloud Docker environment.
+You can use the Magento Functional Testing Framework (MFTF) to complete functional testing for Adobe Commerce from the Cloud Docker environment.
 See Magento application testing

 Set up Magento Security Scan Tool